cancerberoSgx/embed-json-in-ts/README.md

 # Use cases

- * Simulate a small static file server serving files from a single service/entrypoint. dir with .js, .css compresses as json object and embeded in the output code in a browser or any engine without fs.
+ * Simulate a small static file server serving files from a single service/entrypoint. directory with .js, .css serialized as json ts module and embedded in output to run in browser or other

  * compile handlebars templates and embed in bundle so can render in browser. in this case template compilation into a json is not responsibility of this project - just the support for importing and embedding:
  ```javascript